chandru979/CI-CD-with-Jenkins-Ansible-Docker-on-AWS/README.md

 <h3>Create AWS instances</h3>

-First we need to launch Four  instances on AWS for one for Git,one for Jenkins, one for Ansible and one for Docker separately.
+First need to launch Four instances on AWS [Ubuntu OS for Git, Amazon Linux OS for Jenkins, Amazon Linux OS for Ansible and Amazon Linux OS for Docker] separately.

 ![Screenshot (892)](https://github.com/chandru979/CI-CD-with-Jenkins-Ansible-Docker-on-AWS/assets/79323743/8a61e6a6-87a7-4996-b9a0-195d23c28b1b)